 Joshua learns as he travels, and shares what he learns.
 So he's the ideal travel companion: sharing the take-aways from people, shops, dishes, ingredients he sees.

 There is no place he's more interested in visiting than Mexico.
 He's using his two Mexican restaurants to showcase new spins on traditions not often seen in the US.
 Brace yourself for a tlayuda boom!

 Oaxaca packs in so much of the complex, fascinating culture of Mexico.
 We’ll experience it all – at artist studios, ancient ruins, local markets, street-food stands, hacienda hotels.

 Bienvenidos!
 Welcome!
 We’ll meet up with Joshua and get oriented with one of Latin America’s great colonial wonders – Oaxaca City.
 We’ll walk through the cobblestone streets and snack through its central markets, a feast of the senses where tasajo (dried meats) hang, open fires grill delicious tlayudas (toasted tortillas topped, pizza-style, with Oaxacan string cheese and thin-grilled meats), and vendors scurry past offering chapulines (roasted grasshoppers) and pastry-like pan de yema stacked in woven baskets.
 Yummy (even those grasshoppers, we promise).

-In the evening, we’ll toast the start of our adventure with local mezcal – of course – then have a family-style feast at one of Oaxaca’s true culinary gems, El Destilado, which merges Oaxaca’s ancient, intricate flavors with new influences – including a spin on pasta – with supreme results.
+In the evening, we’ll toast the start of our adventure with local mezcal – of course – then have terrace seats overlooking Oaxaca’s flood-lit cathedral domes at Casa Oaxaca, a colonial-style restaurant that merges Oaxaca’s ancient, intricate flavors with Mediterranean herbs – with supreme results.